Acsigen/sysadmin-playground/Containers/Docker.md

 You can also use `EXPOSE <port>` to tell Docker that the software in the container listens to a specific port.

 `WORKDIR <path/to/dir>` sets the current working directory inside the container image.
+You could also set this by passing the option `-w <path/ro/dir>` into `docker run`.

 You can find more details [here](https://docs.docker.com/engine/reference/builder/).